It is a time of rapid change, and one of the things that is rapidly changing is gold.

 And then what do we replace it with?

-Uh, you know, obviously the the Trump administration, this is already um, you know, he can't run again.
+Obviously, the Trump administration, this is already, he can't run again.

 I don't think there'll be a continuity of these same types of policies.

-So this is probably an anomaly somewhere, but it does fit into the larger plan.
+So this is probably an anomaly somewhere, but it does fit into the larger plan, as you mentioned, with Bessette and the Treasury Secretary that ties to stablecoins in the past.

-Um it's sad because we don't need, you know, at the end of the day, if if people will had a free market for money, uh, you know, you mentioned the the small banks will be hurt by the stable coins.
+And it's sad because we don't need, you know, at the end of the day, if people had a free market for money, you know, you mentioned the small banks that will be hurt by the stable coins.

-That's the exact entities we would need to step up and and help us uh sure with the free market and have some real competition um, you know, and and I think create a better, a better way.
+That's the exact entities we would need to step up and help us with the free market and have some real competition and I think create a better way.

 And that's unfortunate that people can't see it.

-Everything's gonna become more centralized, you know, instead of the Federal Reserve, you have one individual or a couple of people in his uh administration who can be making all the monetary policy, and then instead of a lot of smaller local banks and some of the competition that comes with that, you're gonna have the two big to fail guys and two big to jail guys.
+And then instead of a lot of smaller local banks and some of the competition that comes with that, you're going to have the too big to fail guys and too big to jail guys.

 They'll be the only ones that you'll be able to get loans from.